 The nasty end of Parental Favoritism.
 Where there's an Alpha wolf, there's got to be a Beta.
 When there is a first banana, there is a second banana.
 This is the person in the family who can't get a break.
-For example, this is the child who's the big let-down to their parents, the daughter that was supposed to be a son (or vice-versa), the child the parents had by accident when they'd already decided they didn't need another mouth to feed, the adoptive, foster, or stepchild that came before the parents had a biological child, the illegitimate child conceived by infidelity on the part of one of the parents.
+For example, this is the child who's the big let-down to their parents, the daughter that was supposed to be a son (or vice-versa), the child the parents had by accident when they'd already decided they didn't need another mouth to feed, the adoptive, foster, or stepchild that came before the parents had a biological child, the illegitimate child conceived by infidelity on the part of one of the parents (if not even worse).
 But all in all, this is basically the kid who is always getting the short-end of the stick.
 In some extreme cases, this may cause Rich Sibling, Poor Sibling, especially if one sibling is forced into service to the other.

 A regular line that may be entailed with this is a variant of, "Honestly, [name], why can't you be more like [favorite's name]?"

 Frequently, being the Unfavorite is a Freudian Excuse for a character who's a particularly pathetic loser.
 If the Parental Favoritism was garden variety (or even a product of his/her imagination), PG-rated Wangst, this is probably being played for comedy, a weak excuse for being a failure.
 If the favoritism was particularly vicious, however, up to and including abuse, the Unfavorite becomes a more tragic character — most probably The Woobie.
 Sometimes, however, the Unfavorite is almost suspiciously well-adjusted.